Q: What is the mission of GT Aeronautics?

 Q: Why does GT Aeronautics strictly conform to the idea of "American Made"?

 A: The primary goal for GT Aeronautics is to create and keep jobs in the United States.
-By requiring all of the parts of our aircraft to be "Made in the USA", we not only provide completely U.S. built aircraft, but we also help promote and create additional jobs for Americans - a desirable goal that strengthens our U.S. economy.
+By requiring all of the parts of our aircraft to be "Made in the USA", we not only provide completely U.S. built aircraft, but we also help promote and create additional jobs for Americans - a desirable goal that strengthens our U.S. economy and directly aligns with the President's vision of "MAKE AMERICA GREAT AGAIN".

 Q: Will GT Aeronautics sell their products to foreign customers?